-Other Coordinated Assessment Contact(s) for the Region: Rachelle Dugan- Thrive, Blue Ridge Health Outreach Team
+Other Coordinated Assessment Contact(s) for the Region: sgilliam@thrive4health.org

 Prevention and Diversion Screen

 The prevention and diversion screen is administered when households present in a housing crisis to see if there are any other safe housing options available to them besides a shelter bed.
 This screen allows communities to prioritize shelter beds for those with no other options.
 It is recommended that the coordinated assessment system make an initial contact to assess within 2 hours of households presenting for services.